SerezD/multinode_pbs/readme.md

 To conclude the setup, install your conda environment with pytorch and cuda support:

-`conda env install -f environment.yml`
+`conda env create -f environment.yml`

 _Note: adjust cuda version as needed_